The Lion of Judah

-In the Old Testament, the phrase “lion of Judah” first appeared in Genesis 49:9 when Jacob the patriarch prophesied while giving his blessing to his fourth son Judah.
+In the Old Testament, the phrase the “lion of Judah” first appeared in Genesis 49:9 when Jacob the patriarch prophesied while giving his blessing to his fourth son Judah.
 He said, “Judah is a lion’s whelp; from the prey, my son, you have gone up.
 He bows down, he lies down as a lion; and as a lion, who shall rouse him?”

 Judah had shown a noble character.
 Even in the dark hour when Joseph’s brothers were plotting to kill him, Judah had planned to save Joseph’s life (Genesis 37:26, 27).
 But his more superior traits were revealed when he offered his own life as a pledge for that of Benjamin, and also when he pleaded with Joseph on Benjamin’s behalf, to save him from slavery (Genesis 43:9, 10; 44:16–34).

 So, Jacob gave Judah unqualified blessing, one which bestowed upon him supremacy and power.
 Jacob stated that Judah was represented as a young lion growing up into the full strength of an old lion that goes to conquer and succeeds in his mission.
-Based on Jacob’s prophecy, the lion is a symbol of the Kingly tribe of Judah from whose descendants came King David.
+Based on Jacob’s prophecy, the lion is a symbol of the kingly tribe of Judah from whose descendants came King David.

 In the New Testament, we read that Jesus is the Lion of Judah: “Do not weep.
 Behold, the Lion of the tribe of Judah, the Root of David, has prevailed to open the scroll and to loose its seven seals.
 Jesus is the long-awaited Lion of the tribe of Judah” (Revelation 5;5).
-Christ was born of the tribe of Judah (Matt.
-1:2).
-The figure of a lion resembles strength (Rev. 9:8, 17; 10:3; 13:2, 5), and Christ has triumphed over all the power of darkness.
+Christ was born of the tribe of Judah (Matthew 1:2).
+The figure of a lion resembles strength (Revelation 9:8, 17; 10:3; 13:2, 5), and Christ has triumphed over all the power of darkness.
 This is what gives Him the right to open the book (Revelation 5:7).

 In His service,